tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"product_type":"Database",
-		"fun_description":"The Cloud Database Percona is a stable and reliable database service built by JD Cloud on the basis of the open source Percona 5.7 version.
-Compared with traditional databases, the Cloud Database Percona is easy to deploy, manage and expand.
-By default, it supports the master-slave hot standby architecture and provides complete solutions for data backup, fault recovery, monitoring and etc. to completely solve the problem in the operation and maintenance of database.", "id":155,
+		"fun_description":"JCS for Percona is a stable and reliable database service built by JD Cloud on the basis of the open source Percona 5.7 version.
+Compared with traditional databases, JCS for Percona is easy to deploy, manage and expand.
+By default, it supports the master-slave hot standby architecture and provides complete solutions for data backup, fault recovery, and monitoring to completely solve the problem in the operation and maintenance of database.", "id":155,
-		"fun_introduce":"Powerful Database Engine with Compatibility to MySQL Protocol", "product_name":"Cloud Database Percona Service",
+		"fun_introduce":"Powerful Database Engine with Compatibility to MySQL Protocol", "product_name":"JCS for Percona",
-		"fun_name":"Percona is officially online"
+		"fun_name":"JCS for Percona is officially online"
 	},
 	{
 		"product_type":"Database",
 		"fun_description":"When an instance has a problem with linking number or performance, you can manually restart the instance to try to solve the problem", "id":156,
 		"fun_introduce":"Restart Instance",
 		"product_name":"JCS for MySQL",
 		"fun_name":"Restart Instance"
 	},
 	{
 		"product_type":"Database",
-		"fun_description":"If it required to connect the local database management software with the MySQL Service, you can open the external network's access of JCS for MySQL", "id":157,
+		"fun_description":"If it required to connect the local database management software with JCS for MySQL, you can open the external network's access of JCS for MySQL", "id":157,
 		"fun_introduce":"Support outer net’s access regarding Cloud Database", "product_name":"JCS for MySQL",
 		"fun_name":"Access of External Network"
 	},
 	{